-After the breakdown of the marriage, Rosina pursued her husband with a single-minded campaign of pamphlets, letters to the press and even novels to prove she was in the right.
-Among those caught in the crossfire were Lady Caroline Lamb, Fanny Trollope, Benjamin Disraeli and Charles Dickens.
-The climax came in 1858 when Rosina appeared at the hustings during her husband’s election campaign and denounced him to the assembled voters.
-Edward responded by having her committed to a lunatic asylum.
+After their marriage broke down, Rosina refused to be silenced.
+She pursued her husband with a single-minded and very public campaign to prove she was in the right.
+She even interrupted her husband’s election campaign to denounce him to the assembled voters.
+Edward responded by threatening to have her committed to a lunatic asylum.

 But that was only the beginning.